 First, scoop off any solid matter left on the carpet from the spill (food, pet accident, vomit, etc.).
 Then, using a plain white towel or paper towels, blot up as much of the stain as you can.
 Place the towel on the stain and put pressure on it to absorb the spill.
 When the towel is saturated, move to a clean spot on the towel and blot again.
 Repeat this process until there is no more transfer of the stain to the towel (i.e., when you can no longer see any trace of the stain on the towel).

 It is very important that you use a clear liquid soap; any color additives could potentially stain the carpet.
-I find that clear Dawn is a good option, but you can use any brand, so long as it is colorless.
+Clear Dawn is a good option, but you can use any brand, so long as it is colorless.

 Dip a clean white towel or paper towel into the water/soap mixture, and gently blot at the stain with it.
 Start at the outside of the spot and work towards the center, to prevent spreading the stain.